 The purpose of these systems is to continuously deliver a representative sample of exhaust gas to the individual gas monitors.
-For CO, CO2, and O2, the sample gas is conditioned to remove moisture and particulates and be at a relatively low temperature (near ambient).
-For THC, the sample temperature must be maintained above dew point and unconditioned except for the removal of particulate matter; no moisture is removed from the sample.
+For CO, $CO_2$ , and $O_2$ , the sample gas is conditioned to remove moisture and particulates and be at a relatively low temperature (near ambient).